inbzar/docs/apps/docs/content/modules/carts-and-checkout/payment.md

 ## Payment Processor

-A Payment Processor in Medusa is a method to handle payments in selected regions.
+A Payment Processor in InBzar is a method to handle payments in selected regions.
 It is not associated with a cart, customer, or order in particular.
 It provides the necessary implementation to create Payment Sessions and Payments, as well as authorize and capture payments, among other functionalities.

 Payment Processors can be integrated with third-party services that handle payment operations such as capturing a payment.
 An example of a Payment Processor is Stripe.

 Payment Processors can also be related to a custom way of handling payment operations.
-An example of that is Cash on Delivery (COD) payment methods or Medusa’s [manual payment provider plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-manual) which provides a minimal implementation of a payment provider and allows store operators to manually handle order payments.
+An example of that is Cash on Delivery (COD) payment methods or InBzar’s [manual payment provider plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-manual) which provides a minimal implementation of a payment provider and allows store operators to manually handle order payments.

 :::tip

-The manual payment plugin is still considered a payment provider since it does not follow the Payment Processor API introduced in v1.8 of the core Medusa package.
+The manual payment plugin is still considered a payment provider since it does not follow the Payment Processor API introduced in v1.8 of the core InBzar package.

 :::

 ### How Payment Processor is Created

-A Payment Processor is essentially a Medusa [service](../../development/services/create-service.mdx) with a unique identifier, and it extends the `AbstractPaymentProcessor` from the core Medusa package `@medusajs/medusa`.
-You can create it as part of a [plugin](../../development/plugins/overview.mdx), or just as a service file in your Medusa backend.
+A Payment Processor is essentially a InBzar [service](../../development/services/create-service.mdx) with a unique identifier, and it extends the `AbstractPaymentProcessor` from the core InBzar package `@medusajs/medusa`.
+You can create it as part of a [plugin](../../development/plugins/overview.mdx), or just as a service file in your InBzar backend.

-As a developer, you will mainly work with the Payment Processor when integrating a payment method in Medusa.
+As a developer, you will mainly work with the Payment Processor when integrating a payment method in InBzar.

-When you run your Medusa backend, the Payment Processor will be registered on your backend if it hasn’t been already.
+When you run your InBzar backend, the Payment Processor will be registered on your backend if it hasn’t been already.

 Once the Payment Processor is added to the backend, the store operator will be able to choose using the [admin dashboard](../../admin/quickstart.mdx) the payment processors available in a region.
 You can alternatively do that using the [admin APIs](https://docs.medusajs.com/api/admin).
 These payment processors are shown to the customer at checkout as payment methods to choose from and use.